skanehira/code2img.vim/README.md

 # code2img.vim
-The Vim plugin that can generate image of source code.
+The Vim/Neovim plugin that can generate image of source code.

 ## Usage
 ```vim